mp-se/stirplate/README.md

 The following defintions can be used to enable/disable parts of the code

-* ACTIVATE_BLYNK    Include blynk code in build
+* ACTIVATE_BLYNK    Include blynk code in build (requires wifi)
+* ACTIVATE_WIFI     Include wifi access in build
 * LOG_LEVEL=6       Configure Arduino Log (6=Debug, 4=Warning)
 * SIMULATE_SENSOR   Used to simulate pot readings
 * SIMULATE_RPM      Used to simulate pwm readings